-The 2010 Subaru Impreza is one of the only cars in the class with standard all-wheel drive, but with lower fuel economy and reliability ratings than its competitors, the Impreza may not be the best pick.
+The 2010 Subaru Impreza is one of the only cars in the class with standard all-wheel drive, but with lower fuel economy ratings than its competitors, the Impreza may not be the best pick.

 The 2010 Subaru Impreza is ranked:

 Along with its standard all-wheel drive, the 2010 Subaru Impreza comes with a 2.5-liter four-cylinder engine that reviewers said is powerful enough for daily driving.
 Opt for the GT, WRX or WRX STI models and that 2.5-liter engine gets a turbocharger and more power.
 One downside to having all-wheel drive and peppy engines is that the Impreza only gets up to 20/27 mpg city/highway.
 Those ratings drop if you choose one of the turbocharged engines.

 The base Impreza comes with a lot of standard features for the class.
 It has air conditioning, cruise control, power windows and door locks and a four-speaker stereo.
 Higher trims and option packages add navigation, Bluetooth, satellite radio and steering wheel-mounted audio and cruise controls.
 The Impreza also comes with safety features like anti-lock brakes with electronic brake-force distribution and brake assist, electronic stability control and traction control, which a lot of competitors don’t have as standard equipment.